-Vice President Beata Morcos commented that she did not like the fact that if there would be no administrative impact, that it was not in writing.
+Vice President Beata Morcos commented that she did not like the fact that the fact that if there would be no administrative impact, that it was not in writing.
 She elaborated that if Ms. Martin was certain there would be no impact to the Board, then she could support of the bill.